-End had been walking through the storm a long time; long enough to feel the pavement crawl through her feet, and lightning work beneath her skin.
-She barely felt the bulbs that popped overhead anymore as frost climbed the lamp posts and ice ate their filaments.
-As she passed underneath wires rained sparks on her head that skittered over the puddles like tin.
+End had been walking through the storm a long time; long enough to feel the pavement crawl through the soles of her feet.
+She barely felt the bulbs that popped overhead anymore as frost climbed up the lamp posts and and lightning work beneath her skin.
+As she passed underneathe ice ate their filaments while the wires rained sparks on her head that skittered over the puddles like sparklers.
 But Ends face was oil; her cheeks waxed until they’d forgotten how to move.
-She’d decided it suited her; the mask travelled through the herd without her having to think about it.
+She’d decided it suited her; the mask travelled through the herd without her having to think.
 She was tired of letting things show that no one understood.
 Besides, there was rarely anyone who would have known what she was talking about, and those that did preferred secrets.
-It was her face that worried her most because her eyes never gave her away, and her voice could have charmed the skin off a snake.
-She could cry tears like a crocodile and laugh like a jackal, and you never got closer than miles.
+It was her face that worried her most though.
+Her eyes never gave her away, and her voice could have charmed the skin off a snake.
+She could cry tears like a crocodile and laugh like a hyena, and you never got closer than miles.

-Sometimes End slid through the meat that swirled and fluttered around her until she forgot they were there.
-When she could be bothered to think about it; she felt wooden.
+Sometimes End slid through the meat that swirled and fluttered around her until she forgot they were there at all.
+When she could be bothered to think about it she felt wooden.
 But only after she’d been careful to send the lightning away, and then she rarely cared.
 It was better to feel like that than crackle.

 When the man with the razor at his throat brought her to a halt she didn’t understand how he’d done it.
-Other people had tried and failed, and he never moved that little white blade to threaten her.
-Of course, he didn’t realise it was a razor, he probably didn’t realise it was a bottle he was holding either.
-The man looked deluded if you asked her, all earnest eyes and God licking smile.
+Other people had tried and failed, and he never moved that little white moustache of a blade to threaten her.
+Of course, he didn’t realise it was a razor.
+He probably thought it really was the starched white cloth it was pretending to be.
+But she knew better.
+End would have put good money that he didn’t realise it was a bottle he was holding either.
+The man looked deluded if you asked her, all earnest eyes and arse kissing smile.
 Like he just knew the world would work out well if we all believed in it.
 She could see what he couldn’t though, if he stood where he was much longer, the shadows would catch him.
 They already knew what he did when no one was looking not even his God.
-Maybe that was why he was standing in a corner.

-End laughed, they all loved to do that.
+End laughed, they all loved to do that – help.
+As if the action could keep some of the doubts from inside.
 But at least she understood some of what he was talking about, and she’d been walking a long time.
 Maybe it really was a good idea to see what one of them had come up with this time.
 He kept talking about a Holy Spirit and how it would make her feel, full, and warm, and like she had the best friend she’d ever had.
 End smiled, or at least her lips did.
 She’d heard that one before too, and she had her own spirit.
-Of course, it wasn’t the same now as the one she’d first got.
+Of course, it wasn’t the same now as the one she’d had at first.
 She turned and watched it flow out of the drains like treacle thick, and dark, and smelling of that rich, deep sediment you drowned in if you put a foot wrong.
-Some would argue you already had if you knew about something like that, but whatever the truth was it stuck to her like glue.
-It headed straight for the Priest.
+Some would argue you already had if you knew about something like that, but whatever the truth was it stuck to her like glue as she headed straight for the Priest.

 Pop went the man’s teeth as they snapped open and shut on words that might have been meant to scare her.
 She remembered them from youth.
 ‘Evil,’ and, ‘abomination,’ featured quite a lot, but then End was pretty indifferent these days although she did watch with interest as the mud crawled up his legs.
-She laughed when he ran; they always did that.
+She laughed when he tried to run; they always did that.

 ‘God in heaven what was that?’

-The bottle he’d been drinking shattered on the flags, and Cares went down on his knees to lick the spillage up.
+The bottle he’d been drinking shattered on the flags, and Conscience went down on his knees to lick the spillage up.

 ‘That wasn’t a girl.
-I don’t know what it was,’ Cares scrabbled through the glass as he prayed to a different God than the one nailed to the cross, ‘but it wasn’t a girl.’
+I don’t know what it was.’
+Conscience scrabbled through the glass as he prayed to a different God than the one nailed to the cross.
+‘It wasn’t a girl.’

 He checked his tongue, and the suit he wore, In a lifetime of stupid mistakes he was beginning to think trying to talk to that hole wearing human skin was the worst he’d ever made.
-He hadn’t seen need like that since he’d followed his God to Somalia.
+He hadn’t seen need like that since he’d followed God to Africa.

 ‘And you thought you could fill that up with drink?’